gregory-nelson/Cornell-Shimtah/submit-m2.md

 Each team member should sign their name and include today's date and time to submit **MILESTONE 2**.

-- Full Name of Each Contributing Team Member: Jin Park, Jasper Weed
+- Full Name of Each Contributing Team Member: Jin Park, Jasper Weed, Trevor Lake
-- Date & Time: 11/26/19 11:47AM
+- Date & Time: 11/26/19 1:00 PM